Nacho Varela

-Ignacio "Nacho" Arroyo Varela is a Chilean professional basketball player.
+Ignacio Andrés Arroyo Varela (born 24 January 2000) is a Chilean professional basketball player.

 Club career

-Ever since Arroyo joined Movistar Estudiantes in 2017, he has been coached by Javier Zamora.
+Ever since Varela joined Movistar Estudiantes in 2017, he has been coached by Javier Zamora.
 In July 2020, Arroyo extended the contract with his team until 2023.

 National team

-Arroyo has represented Chile at both senior and junior level.
+Varela has represented Chile at both senior and junior level.

 For both his country's U-15 team and U-17 team he won bronze at the South American Championship.
 At the 2017 FIBA South America Under-17 Championship he topped his previous performances by winning the gold medal.